Job Title: Owner

-Leslie Gaston-Bird (AMPS, M.P.S.E.) is author of the upcoming book "Women in Audio", part of the AES Presents series and published by Focal Press (Routledge).
+Leslie Gaston-Bird (AMPS, M.P.S.E.) is author of the book "Women in Audio", part of the AES Presents series and published by Focal Press (Routledge).
 She is a voting member of the Recording Academy.
 Currently, she is a freelance re-recording mixer and sound editor and owner of Mix Messiah Productions.
-Prior to that, she was a tenured Associate Professor of Recording Arts at the University of Colorado Denver (2005-2018) where she served as Chair of the Department of Music and Entertainment Industry Studies for two years.
-She led a group of recording arts students in a study abroad course in England and Italy which included the 2018 AES Convention in Milan.
-In 2017 she led a group in Berlin, Germany which you can read about at meisdeutschland.blogspot.com.
+Prior to that, she was a tenured Associate Professor of Recording Arts at the University of Colorado Denver (2005-2018) where she also served as Chair of the Department of Music and Entertainment Industry Studies.
+She led groups of Recording Arts students in study abroad courses in England, Germany, and Italy which included participation in AES Conventions.

-Leslie has done research into audio for planetariums, multichannel audio on Blu-Ray, and a comparison of multichannel codecs that was published in the AES Journal (Gaston, L. and Sanders, R. (2008), "Evaluation of HE-AAC, AC-3, and E-AC-3 Codecs", Journal of the Audio Engineering Society of America, 56(3)).
+Leslie has done research into Dolby Atmos, audio for planetariums, multichannel audio on Blu-Ray, and a comparison of multichannel codecs that was published in the AES Journal (Gaston, L. and Sanders, R. (2008), "Evaluation of HE-AAC, AC-3, and E-AC-3 Codecs", Journal of the Audio Engineering Society of America, 56(3)).